Relintai/pandemonium_engine_docs/02_tutorials/02_step_by_step/06_signals.md

 A signal can optionally declare one or more arguments.
 Specify the argument names between parentheses:

-gdscript GDScript

 ```
 extends Node

 signal health_changed(old_value, new_value)
 ```

-Note:

-    The signal arguments show up in the editor's node dock, and Pandemonium can use them to generate callback functions for you.
+Note: The signal arguments show up in the editor's node dock, and Pandemonium can use them to generate callback functions for you.
 However, you can still emit any number of arguments when you emit signals.
 So it's up to you to emit the correct values.

 To emit values along with the signal, add them as extra arguments to the `emit_signal()` function:

-gdscript GDScript

 ```
 func take_damage(amount):